lukassaul/mermin-sim/README.md

 # mermin-sim

+See paper published May 2015 on Vixra

+"The Emperor Has No Nonlocality"
+Dr. Lukas A. Saul
+Oxford England
+April 2015

 We simulate here two detectors and a source in an EPR-type experiment.
 The goal is to answer Mermin's request that we "find some other explanation that arrives at these outcome statistics".
 The model is